 The Killers bring epic tunes to the Roundhouse for the iTunes festival

-Since 2007, the iTunes festival has seen some of the greatest rock stars and bands playing on its stage: Paul McCartney, Coldplay, Oasis, Amy Winehouse, Adele and Foo Fighters, the rock quartet from Nevada finally joined the impressive bill.
+Since 2007, the iTunes festival has seen some of the greatest rockstars and bands playing on its stage: Paul McCartney, Coldplay, Oasis, Amy Winehouse, Adele and Foo Fighters.
+Last night, the rock quartet from Nevada finally joined the impressive bill.

-On stage at 9pm, sharp in global streaming (any PC or Apple device could broadcast it), The Killers began with their latest hit single Runaways.
-A change of direction from their previous 2008 album Day & Age, more American (Bruce Springsteen) and less electronic than Human: a heartfelt song telling a story reminiscent of Springsteen’s The River.
+On stage at 9pm sharp and streaming globally (any PC or Apple device could broadcast it), The Killers began with their latest hit single Runaways.
+A change of direction from their previous album Day & Age, more American and less electronic than Human, this heartfelt song tells a story reminiscent of Springsteen’s The River.

-The audience was extremely active with nearly no one still, as the band moved on with breakthrough chart-topper Somebody Told Me, the charming Smile Like You Mean It and the smashing Spaceman.
+The audience was extremely active as the band moved on with breakthrough chart-topper Somebody Told Me, the charming Smile Like You Mean It and the smashing Spaceman.

 But this was not only a greatest hits concert, it was also a pre-promotional tour.
-An electronic backing track plays and suddenly Brandon Flowers begins to sing “I’ve gone through life white knuckle/In the moments that left me behind/Refusing to heed the yield/I penetrate the force field in the blind,” it is album opener Flesh and Bone, a very strong piece capable of pleasing long-time devotees and attracting new followers.
+An electronic backing track played and suddenly Brandon Flowers began to sing “I’ve gone through life white knuckle/In the moments that left me behind/Refusing to heed the yield/I penetrate the force field in the blind.”
+It was album opener Flesh and Bone, a very strong piece capable of both pleasing long-time devotees and attracting new followers.

-The set list went on with For Reasons Unknown, a true classic from 2005 full-on rock album Sam’s Town, fan favourite Jenny Was a Friend of Mine, new upbeat ballad (yes, in pure killeresque style) Miss Atomic Bomb and their global hit Human.
+The setlist continued with For Reasons Unknown, a true classic from 2005 full-on rock record Sam’s Town, fan favourite Jenny Was a Friend of Mine, new upbeat ballad (yes, in pure Killeresque style) Miss Atomic Bomb and their 2008 hit Human.

-The band had no rest as they kept on playing singles such as Read My Mind and the indie-rock anthem Mr Brightside.
-Grand finale with All These Things That I’ve Done, where the crowd of 3,000 sang as loud as possible “I got a soul but I’m not a soldier”, and When You Were Young.
+There was no rest for the band as they kept on playing singles such as Read My Mind and indie anthem Mr Brightside.
+The grand finale came with All These Things That I’ve Done – where the entire crowd of 3,000 sang “I got a soul but I’m not a soldier” as loudly as possible – and When You Were Young.

-Just one final song for the encore, the beautiful story of the epic A Dustland Fairytale.
-What a band, what a concert!
+There was just one final song for the encore: the beautiful story of the epic A Dustland Fairytale.
+What a band; what a concert.